 - Access to in-community tutoring and faculty office hours

 To participate in the Agriculture Residential College in Blake Hall, students must:

 - Be a first-year student with a declared major in the College of Agriculture

 - Enroll in at least two courses offered through ARC in both the fall and spring semesters, including AGRI 1001, a one-hour class designed to orient all new students to the College of Agriculture, in the fall, and AGRI 1011, a one-hour class that teaches students about issues in the agricultural industry, in the spring.

 - See the complete list of requirements here.

 Application and Room Assignments

-- Eligible students should select the Agriculture Residential College as their housing preference on the housing application.
+- Eligible students should select the Agriculture Residential College as their housing preference when submitting the housing contract.

-- ARC residents can search for potential roommates in the online housing portal beginning in January and begin making room selections in April.
+- ARC residents can search for potential roommates in the online housing portal beginning in March in preparation for room selections.